Frequently Asked Questions

 Academic Standing

-- Academic Probation is the academic standing given when the term and/or cumulative GPA falls below a 2.0.
+Academic Notice is the academic standing given when the term and/or cumulative GPA falls below a 2.0.

 -